neulwing/Kozakura35/README.md

 ## Materials
 ### IMPORTANT
 ### The case and plate are designed to be printed with PLA. ###
-### The plate needs a stiff material otherwise it would be flexible enough to be a gymnast at the olympics winning the meme-medals. ###
+### The plate needs a stiff material otherwise it would be flexible enough to be bombastic like Mr. Fantastic. ###